2023 lineup is in development!

 Mountain/Alpine environment - Special challenges related to the alpine environment: weather, altitude, sun exposure etc.

-Crowding -This will likely be the highest number of people in Ouray canyons during one week.
+Crowding - This will likely be the highest number of people in Ouray canyons during one week.
 Safety issues associated with lots of people in the same canyon.
-Loose rock/rock fall.
-Crowding/bottle necks at anchors (suggest staggered morning starts particularly in canyons like Angel and Oak, Cascade w/ its multiple bail out points).
-Willingness to assist parties having difficulties etc.

-Weather - Afternoon storms – start early and check weather before going in to canyons later
+Weather - Afternoon storms are often a part of the weather pattern around Ouray in the summer - start early and check weather before going into canyons

-Flashes – USUALLY not as intense as other canyon locations, but the bigger problem is even a small amount of water increase can start moving rocks (i.e. dangerous at rappels).
-Only a few canyons have good exits, but many have safe places to wait out a flash.
-Pull ropes from rappel if waiting out a flash, as falling rocks can damage ropes.
+Flash flooding – USUALLY not as intense as other canyon locations, but the bigger problem is even a small amount of water increase can start moving rocks (i.e. dangerous at rappels).
+Certain canyons carry a much higher risk of flash flooding or have much more serious flashes when they do go

 Introduction to the skills every canyoneer should possess.
 The course will be taught by Ruth Stewart a Ouray county EMT and canyoneer.
 The course will be taught from a "canyoneers" point of view and will cover basic first aid skills and what the canyoneer should consider carrying in their kit.